French and Francophone Studies

 Course Information Instructor

-This is the first half of a two-semester course.
-Four meetings a week for oral practice.
+This is the second half of a two-semester course.
+Four meetings a week for oral practice plus one conversation hour.
 One hour of work outside of class is expected every day (grammar/writing, oral practice, reading).
+An accelerated track enables qualified students to go directly to FREN 0500 after FREN 0200.
 Enrollment limited to 15.

 Stéphanie Gaillard